Lucero v. United States (1869)

 Lucero v.
-United States was a Supreme Court of the United States decision that ruled the Pueblo Tribe of New Mexico wasn't legally protected under the Nonintercourse Acts.
+United States was a Supreme Court of the United States decision that ruled the Pueblo Tribe of New Mexico was not legally protected under the Nonintercourse Acts.
 The Nonintercourse Act established federally recognized Indian reservations in the United States.
-Under one of those acts, Native American reservation land couldn't be sold by the government.
-Because the Pueblo were deemed assimilated, they weren't considered legally Indian, so they didn’t qualify for protections under the Nonintercourse Acts.
+Under one of those acts, Native American reservation land could not be sold by the government.
+Because the Pueblo were deemed assimilated, they were not considered legally Indian, so they did not qualify for protections under the Nonintercourse Acts.

 Background

 Nonintercourse Act

-The US government decided to protect the rights of indigenous people due to the belief of Natives being dependent on the government.
-This introduced the nonintercourse act.
-It gave different rights to the indigenous populations as it added them year by year.
-In 1790, the first act was passed by congress.
+The US government decided to protect the rights of Indigenous people due to the belief of Natives being dependent on the government.
+This introduced the Nonintercourse Act.
+It gave different rights to the Indigenous populations as it added them year by year.
+In 1790, the first act was passed by Congress.
 In this act, Native American land could not be sold without Congress approving in a public treaty.
 With this act, America now had control over Indian affairs, and more would be added to regulate trade and commerce.

-Land Rights
+Land rights

 Under the United States

 Although Native Americans were not citizens, America ruled that natives were still owners of their land, so they had the responsibility of protecting their land.

 Under Spain

-In New Mexico, the Spanish Empire during its occupation recognized Pueblo Indians in as being independent.
+In New Mexico, the Spanish Empire during its occupation recognized Pueblo Indians as being independent.
 Although they were under Spanish control, they were allowed to have control over their land.
-Spain protected these lands and forbade non pueblo to live in those lands.
+Spain protected these lands and forbade non-Pueblo to live in those lands.

 Under Mexico

 When Mexico became independent in 1821, Mexico maintained some consistency with Pueblo Indians.
-While they still owned their land, The Mexican government gave Pueblo Indians citizenships due the Plan of Iguala, which called for Indian Citizenship.
-Despite their wishes to protect native land, many non-natives settled into indigenous land.
+While they still owned their land, The Mexican government gave Pueblo Indians citizenships due the Plan of Iguala, which called for Indian citizenship.
+Despite their wishes to protect native land, many non-natives settled into Indigenous land.
 This strained the trust the Pueblo had in the Mexican government.

 With growing migration to Pueblo lands, Mexico promoted the idea of La Gran Familia Mejicana (The Great Mexican Family).
 The idea was to promote unity among all the races of Mexico.
 They saw this as being a way to move on from the burdens of their past.
-Since Pueblo land wasn't nationalized, settlers were able to purchase land without involving the government so long as they didn't alienate communal lands.
-Thus, there was an increase of sales between Mexican Settlers and Pueblo Indians.
+Since Pueblo land was not nationalized, settlers were able to purchase land without involving the government so long as they did not alienate communal lands.
+Thus, there was an increase of sales between Mexican settlers and Pueblo Indians.

 Citizenship

 President George Washington was urging action on Indian Affairs.
-Thus, the first nonintercourse act was approved four months after the 1790 Naturalization Act.
+Thus, the first Nonintercourse Act was approved four months after the 1790 Naturalization Act.
 This act did not make native Americans citizens.
-The Naturalization act made anyone born to citizens citizens except Native Americans.
-They weren't given citizenship as Americans believed that giving them citizenship would remove the political existence of them.
-They were however viewed as being subject to the American government since they depended on them.
+The Naturalization act made anyone born to immigrants citizens except Native Americans.
+They were not given citizenship as Americans believed that giving them citizenship would remove their political existence.
+However, they were viewed as being subject to the American government since they depended on them.
 If Natives wanted to naturalize, they had to do it though federal consent.